zcoo/fluss/website/docs/engine-flink/reads.md

 ```

 ### Aggregations
-The Fluss source support pushdown count aggregation for the log table in batch mode.
+The Fluss source supports pushdown count aggregation for the log table in batch mode.
 It is useful to preview the total number of the log table;
 ```sql
 -- Execute the flink job in batch mode for current session context SET 'execution.runtime-mode' = 'batch';